Not everyone is cut out to work from home. Not everyone can be a writer.

 I guess I was lucky that my gamble paid off.
 I started making money online instantly and I was able to take freelancing up as a career.
+I approached 25pc to build a PC for my freelancing.
 I created my business just a month later and started writing for private clients and content mills – I’ve since moved onto the higher paying clients and looking to break into magazine writing.

 We Thought About the Future